1. When can I apply for a Psychology minor?

 Currently, there is no special quota.
-Please talk to the instructor of the course if you are not able to add the required minor course.
+Please talk to the instructor of the course if you are not able to add the required minor courses.

-Answer: The cumulative and semester GPA must be at least 2.72 at the time of application.
+The cumulative GPA must be at least 2.72 at the time of application.
 However, you can still take psychology classes, and if you improve your GPA, you will be able to apply for the psychology minor until the beginning of your 6th semester.

 9. Can I apply for graduate (masters or PhD) programs in psychology after getting the minor?